Last updated: June 21, 2026

 What is herd instinct in racehorses, and how does it affect performance?

 Herd instinct is the evolutionary impulse for horses to stay with a group.
 On a racetrack, it can manifest as a horse moderating its pace when competitors approach from behind — instinctively slowing to let them catch up rather than racing away from them.
 It can also show as reluctance to open a lead or difficulty running well when clear of the field.
-Earplugs can muffle the auditory trigger (approaching hoofbeats), and specific training can build confidence when running in front, but identifying the pattern is the first step.
+Earplugs can muffle the auditory trigger, and specific training can build confidence when running in front, but identifying the pattern is the first step.

 How do I know if my horse’s behavioral problem is stress or physical pain?